bennettslin/yearlings_bobtail_app/accessibility-notes.md

         * If there is an accessed annotation:
             * Highlight previous or next accessed annotation.

+    * When 'e' or 'r' is pressed:
+        * Accessed element will switch to verse.

     * When "Enter" is pressed:
         * If there is an accessed annotation, select its annotation.
         * If there is an accessed verse, select it.